Rookout/tutorial-nodejs/README.md

 ## Rules Common Issues

 - Rule status is RED -- Hash mismatch.
 It means the file used in the server is not the same file used from github/local server in app.rookout.com
-- Rule status is GRAY -- No rook connected to the agent.
+- Rule status is GRAY -- No rook connected.
 Make sure you have inserted the token in the right place and that connection is made properly.

 ## Want to learn more ?